sgtp/bh24-data-quality/paper/paper.md

 In its abstract meaning, value is a potential of something to deliver some utility of any sort (material, or even subjective).
 In practical terms, often value is associated with an “evaluation” resulting in a number, so that different items can be in some way compared vs their respective utility.
 In simple terms, we can think that a dataset A is more valuable than B if, for a given use and all conditions being equal, A would be preferred to B.
 In this document we consider value as the result of an evaluation that takes place to drive data management decisions (e.g.: data acquisition, retention, curation…)
-To avoid confusion, we call distinct but related concepts to value:
+To avoid confusion, we recall distinct but related concepts to value:
 Price is an evaluation done in financial terms with the focus on balancing the utility of producers and buyers of a given good.
 Cost is the evaluation of the resources needed to generate (or acquire) a given asset.
-It is also worth noting that value is dynamic, as it changes both in relation to the assets evolution, and its contex
+It is also worth noting that value is dynamic, as it changes both in relation to the assets evolution, and its contex.

 ## General approaches to data evaluation
-A review of current approaches for data evaluation can be found in [R1].
-This distinguish between three main models to evaluate data:
+A review of current approaches for data evaluation can be found in [@citation:Fleckenstein2023].
+This distinguishes between three main models to evaluate data:
-- **Market driven**: related to the cost of making a dataset, the sale price of an overall data asset, or the evaluation of oa company whose primary focus is data generation.
+- **Market driven**: related to the cost of making a dataset, the sale price of an overall data asset, or the evaluation of a company whose primary focus is data generation.
 - **Economic impact based**: related to the estimated impact of the availability of such data for an overall economy.
 - **Dimensional based**: estimating the impact of a given dataset to a business, via metrics defined based on datasets dimensions.
-Of these, we consider the third category more adequate to take data investment decisions by part of an organization.
+Of these, we consider the third approach as more adequate to take data investment decisions by an organization.
 Market driven models can provide a lower and upper floor for viability, but they really make sense only if data is effectively purchased or sold.
 Economic impact models are more suited to policy decisions, as they don’t easily capture the economic impact for a given organization investing in data.

 ## Data evaluation strategy